-However, these recommendations have not been accepted by the government.
+However, the government has not accepted these recommendations.
 The response of the government to the recommendations of the NPC has never been made public.

 In any case, the departmental mechanisms for dealing with police misconduct do not always inspire public confidence.
-There are allegations of police departments suppressing incidents of misconduct by individual police officers because the revelation of the facts could damage the image of the organisation.
+There are allegations that police departments sometimes suppress incidents of misconduct by individual police officers because the revelation of the facts could damage the image of the organisation.
 Inquiries into citizens' complaints against the police are not credible.
 There is general public distrust emanating from the fact that the police themselves conduct the enquiries.
 In 2001, the Prime Minister's Office (PMO) reprimanded the Delhi Police for treating shoddily public complaints against police officers referred to it by that office.
 According to the PMO "The field reports prepared at the district level are generally evasive, there is a lack of sensitivity, lapses of police are concealed and emphasis is mainly on statistical disposal."
-30
+34